ramiibm/UM02-Deposit/Project/README.md

 * If the user clicks on the graph, the emphasised line will be displayed alone for the user to understand well the player evolution in his scoring.
 Then, a new click will sent the user back to the previous state (meaning that if lines were hidden before the click, they’ll stay hidden).
 * To compute the closest point to the mouse, we used Voronoi diagrams.
 It’s possible for the user to display it, to understand how the graph is cut out, depending on the amount of lines displayed.
 Each cell corresponds to a point, and is used to say which point is being hovering.
 * Finally, buttons are available to hide and show all lines, or groups.

+### Data Interpretation
+First of all, thanks to this graph, we get to compare the career evolution of various iconic players of the 2000s.
+This way, it’s possible to understand which players were the more ‘_NBA Ready_’ at their arrival, and completely took over their team offence upon their arrival (hello LeBron, KD, & Duncan), or which player had to develop themselves before reaching their prime (hello Kobe & T-Mac).
+An interesting point of view is that there is a correlation between the early careers of these players and the fact that they played college basketball or not.
+However, the graph shows that they almost all reach their prime around their sixth season.

 [image-1]:	mapdemo.gif
 [image-2]:	https://raw.githubusercontent.com/ramiibm/UM02-Deposit/master/Project/images/barChart.png